RodrigoHTEC10/Manga_Distribution_Program-TC1031.602/README.md

 ### **Chooses an adequate data structure to solve the problem and use it correctly.**

-To explain the usage of the **simple linked list** it is necessary to understand its application as the Record of actions of the user.
+To explain the usage of the **double linked list** it is necessary to understand its application as the Record of actions of the user.

 The feature Record is an addition to the Manga Collection and Distribution program that stores the actions taken by the User during a working session divided into categories: